 According to the National Fire Protection Association (NFPA), each year more than 10,000 fireworks-related injuries are treated in emergency rooms across the United States.
 Children under the age of 15 account for nearly 42 percent of those injured.
 The risk of injury from fireworks is two-and-a-half times higher for children ages 5-14 as compared to the general population.
-Sparklers, fountains and novelties alone accounted for 36 percent of emergency room fireworks injuries in 2007.
+Sparklers, fountains and novelties alone account for 36 percent of emergency room fireworks injuries.

 Here are some ways to enjoy fireworks safely: